-- (a) Is also an officer, director, board member or authorized agent of any other development team member; - (b) Has any financial interest in any other development team member's firm or corporation; - (c) Is a business partner5 of an officer, director, board member or authorized agent of any other development team member; - (d) Has a family relationship through blood, marriage or adoption with an officer, director, board member, or authorized agent of any other development team member; or - (e) Advances any funds or items of value to the sponsor/borrower." - 5.1.2.10.
+- (d) Has a family relationship through blood, marriage or adoption with an officer, director, board member, or authorized agent of any other development team member; or - (e) Advances any funds or items of value to the sponsor/borrower." - 5.1.2.10.
 The Applicants (owner, developer and their shareholders, directors, officers, partners, and members, as applicable), must demonstrate via sworn statement (affidavit) that they have not been involved in any way (either personally or as shareholders, directors, officers, members or partners of a corporation, partnership, limited liability company, or other form of business organization or joint venture) in any other project for which the Authority has provided any financing and/or grant (as lender, conduit, custodian of funds, or otherwise) in which a default notice under the terms and conditions of the applicable financing documents has been issued and not cured. - 5.1.2.11.
-The owner, developer, and their shareholders, directors, officers, partners, and members, as applicable, with previous participation in the program, or any other low-income housing program, must demonstrate (through a certification letter from the Director of the Authority's Federal Funds Compliance Office) that they comply with all applicable compliance requirements and that there is no outstanding finding of noncompliance (including any fees due to the Authority) in another project that received Tax Credits, or any other funds managed by the Authority, and in which they have an interest, participation, ownership, or management.
-Proponents with projects under a retrofit transition plan with outstanding accessibility findings may meet the basic threshold requirements if the project owner provides evidence that the retrofit is scheduled to be completed within the next eighteen (18) months from the date of the Authority's certification.
-Finally, applications submitted for a substantial rehabilitation project whose primary objective is to complete the improvements required in an existing retrofit transition plan will be accepted as meeting this basic threshold requirement.
+The owner and developer-and their shareholders, directors, officers, partners, and members, as applicable-with previous participation in the program, or any other low-income housing program, must submit a Compliance Disclosure Form (Exhibit HH) identifying compliance findings which are pending (i.e., open and/or unresolved) or have been issued and resolved in the prior five (5) calendar years.